DOWNLOAD YOUR COPY NOW

 How have these changes impacted student satisfaction with the college experience?

-This RNL college student satisfaction report examines data from more than a half million undergraduate students, adult learners, graduate students, and online learners at four-year and two-year institutions.
+This RNL student satisfaction report examines data from more than a half million undergraduate students, adult learners, graduate students, and online learners at four-year and two-year institutions.

 - Comparisons in student satisfaction, priorities, and enrollment factors between students from 2006-09 and 2016-19.